tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 ## 7. Configure the runner

 All of this is done in `/etc/gitlab-runner/config.toml`.
-Some of the configuration will be there already, but some sections need some special attention.
+Some sections are already configured, others might need special attention.

 ### 7.1 Configure the concurrent runners